KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 To test their hypotheses, the authors conducted a series of experiments with compound scaling.
 For instance, they compared how width scaling performs under different network depths and resolutions.
 The result was telling:
 - if only the network width (w) is increased while keeping depth (d=1.0) and resolution (r=1.0) constant, accuracy quickly reaches a plateau;
-- however, if depth (d=2.0) and resolution (r=2.0) are increased simultaneously, width scaling yields nuch higher accuracy for the same computational  cost.
+- however, if depth (d=2.0) and resolution (r=2.0) are increased simultaneously, width scaling yields **much** higher accuracy for the same computational cost.

-### The Secound Decisive Conclusion
+### The Second Decisive Conclusion

-Based on these experiments, the authors reached a critical conclusion: "To achieve better accuracy and efficiency, it is crucial to maintain a balance between all dimensions of the network — width, depth, and resolution — when scaling convolutional networks".
+Based on these experiments, the authors reached a critical conclusion: *"To achieve better accuracy and efficiency, it is crucial to balance all dimensions of the network — width, depth, and resolution — when scaling convolutional networks."*

-The authors proposed a new method of combined scaling.
+The authors proposed a new method of **compound scaling**.
 The essence is simple and elegant: a compound coefficient **φ** is introduced to uniformly scale all three dimensions according to the following formulas:
 ```text
 depth: d = α^φ
 width: w = β^φ